-- 5. The subject property, known as Commerce Place, is located in the financial district of downtown Edmonton.
-Commerce Place is subclassed as an AA high rise office building containing 660,435 square feet of office space in addition to various CRU and storage space complete with underground parking. - 6.
+- 5. The subject building is known as the Oxford Tower and is located in the financial district of downtown Edmonton.
+The Oxford Tower is sub classed as an AA high rise office building and contains 325,143 square feet of office space in addition to various CRU and storage space complete with underground parking. - 6.
 The subject property has been assessed utilizing the income approach to valuation, established by applying market lease rates to the various building components and a 7.5% capitalization rate.